-At air conditioning repair school, you’ll gain extensive knowledge in the repair, installation, and maintenance of air conditioning units.
+At an air conditioning repair school, you’ll gain extensive knowledge in the repair, installation, and maintenance of air conditioning units.
 When you first get started in the industry, it’s likely that the majority of the jobs you work on will be residential ones.
-Knowing some of the most common residential air conditioning emergencies can offer you some insight into what you’ll learn at AC service school, as well as giving you an idea of what you’ll be dealing with once you’re out in the field.
+Knowing some of the most common residential air conditioning emergencies can offer you some insight into what you’ll learn at AC service school, as well as give you an idea of what you’ll be dealing with once you’re out in the field.

 Here are three of the most common air conditioning faults that you can expect to see once you’ve completed your training.